-So you’re going for your CIA title, the highest designation offered by the Institute of Internal Auditors (IIA).
-You’ve completed your degree, spent a couple years working with internal audits, and aggressively studied for the past couple months.
+So you’re going for your Certified Internal Auditor title, the highest designation offered by the Institute of Internal Auditors (IIA).
+You’ve completed your degree, spent a couple of years working with internal audits, and aggressively studied for the past couple months.
 It begs the question: are you actually ready to face the CIA Exam?

 Plan Your Last Minute Review

-The entire week before your CIA exam test date needs to be dedicated to reviewing the material that has been giving you the most difficulty.
-Give yourself plenty of time to properly review; when you’re a few days away from the test, you should be confident about passing the exam.
+The entire week before your exam test date needs to be dedicated to CIA exam prep.
+Review the material that has been giving you the most difficulty.
+Give yourself plenty of study time for your CIA review; when you’re a few days away from the test, you should be confident about passing the exam.

 You do not want to be cramming the night before your test.
 This will just cause you more stress and bring your confidence down at the worst time possible.
-So plan accordingly when you begin your study process to make sure you have enough time to fit in a solid review.
-Final reviews or cram courses can be huge as a last-minute prep tool if you’re feeling underprepared.
+So plan your study sessions accordingly when you begin your exam preparation process to make sure you have enough time to fit in a solid review.
+Final reviews or cram courses can be hugely helpful last-minute study materials if you’re feeling underprepared.

 Take it Easy the Day Before

-The day before your exam should be low key and include a light review.
-Go over your notes, summary sheets, or notecards for a couple hours.
-I would stay away from the multiple choice practice questions because you do not want to freak yourself out at this point.
-If you got a question wrong, you may start to doubt yourself and spiral into full on panic mode.
+The day before your exam should be low key and include light CIA exam review.
+Go over your CIA review course, study guide, or notecards for a couple of hours.
+However, I would stay away from any multiple choice questions during your self-study because you don’t want to freak yourself out at this point.
+If you get a practice question wrong, you may start to doubt yourself and spiral into full-on panic mode.

 You need to relax and get your mind ready for the day ahead.
-You have done everything you can possibly do to prepare for the test, now it’s time to unwind and get a good night’s rest.
+You’ve done all the test prep you can possibly do; now it’s time to unwind and get a good night’s rest.
 You should sleep a normal amount of time—sleeping too much could make you groggy and too little sleep would affect your ability to recall information.

 - Exam appointment confirmation letter

 - Emailed notification of your “Authorization to Test”